innovyze/Open-Source-Support/03 ICMLive/01 TSDB scripts/0003 - HRRR Data/readme.md

 # Powershell script that downloads the HRRR weather forecast data for ICMLive.

-To setup ICMLive to download hourly HRRR data,
+To setup ICMLive to download hourly HRRR data:
-* create a script folder on the server
+* Create a `script` folder on the server
-* create a data folder on the server
+* Create a `data` folder on the server
-* update the hrrr.bat with the input (see the file for more information)
+* Update `hrrr.bat` with the input (see the file for more information)
-   * paths for script and data
+   * Paths for `script` and `data`
-   * bounding box for the area
+   * Bounding box for the area
- * setup the TSDB
+ * Setup the TSDB
-   * the data format, etc
+   * The data format, etc
-   * the auto update schedule
+   * The auto update schedule
- * data will be downloaded to the "data" folder
+ * Data will be downloaded to the `data` folder
-   * icmlive when runs will load when all the 18 files are all ready, otherwise, it will skip all the files
+   * ICMLive when runs will load when all the 18 files are all ready, otherwise, it will skip all the files
-   * hrrr.log in the data has the logging information
+   * Logging information is recorded in `hrrr.log`
-   * loaded data will be placed in the "loaded" folder
+   * Loaded data will be automatically moved to a `loaded` subfolder

-# TSDB
+## TSDB

 A sample TSDB is shown below.